 Should any of the characters speak the mephits’ language, they can learn that a ghost sometimes appears at night.

 After a few rounds of this, he flies into a rage and attacks the characters.
 His goal will be to possess one of them so he can leave the mine and return to his wife and children in Lantern Falls.
-Seeing the ghost attack as an opportunity, the mephits will join in against the characters.
+Seeing the ghost attack as the perfect opportunity for mischief, the mephits will join in against the characters.

 Jerick’s ring was cut from his finger and put into the strong room (area #A5).
 If the characters have his ring and show it to him, he will calm down and speak reasonably, revealing what he knows of the mine:

-- The mine’s leader is a half-red dragon goblin named Rolfin.
+- The mine’s leader is a goblin mage named Rolfin.

 - Jerick believes that his niece, Laren, is still alive somewhere in the mine.